vorpalnet/blade/README.md

 Admin-tier WARs are named `blade-<app>.war` so their WebLogic app names never collide with the like-named services-tier WARs (e.g. admin `blade-crud.war` vs. a service `crud.war`); `blade-configurator.war` still deploys at `/blade/configurator` because the WAR filename and the `<wls:context-root>` are independent. **A SIP servlet application is always named for its context root** — `<finalName>` equals `<wls:context-root>`, with no prefix (`hold.war` → `/hold`, `gateway.war` → `/gateway`).
 That name is what the container reports to the App Router, so it is the name FSMAR configs target; a prefixed WAR would deploy under a name no FSMAR `next` could resolve.
 The `blade-` prefix belongs to admin-tier WARs only, and there it doesn't always equal the context — `blade-crud.war` → `/blade/crud-editor`, `blade-analytics.war` → `/blade/analytics`, `blade-test.war` → `/blade/test-console` — those three are deliberately shortened.

 - The dist contents are driven by the active build profile (`build-profiles/*.conf`).
 Stale artifacts from previous builds in unrelated `target/` directories do **not** leak in — only modules listed in the active conf are copied.
-- **No services EAR — by design.** Service WARs are copied to `dist/<ver>-<build>/services/` and deploy one at a time.
-Oracle's Remote Console cannot show the status of an application bundled inside an EAR, so a single `blade-services.ear` left every service individually invisible: you could see the EAR was running, not which service inside it was.
-Separate WARs cost a longer deploy loop and buy per-service state, start/stop and targeting.
-The admin and test tiers keep their EARs (`blade-admin.ear`, `blade-test.ear`).
+- **Per-tier dist layout — loose WARs and an EAR, side by side.** Each tier gets its own `dist/<ver>-<build>/` subdirectory (`lib/ admin/ services/ test/ proto/`) holding its loose artifacts **and** the assembled EAR (`blade-admin.ear`, `blade-services.ear`, `blade-test.ear`, `blade-proto.ear`).
+Deploy the EAR for the whole tier in one step, or a loose WAR for per-service control — Remote Console can't see inside an EAR, so the loose WARs remain the way to get per-service state, start/stop and targeting.
+The EARs build automatically from whichever WARs the profile selected; they aren't `--init`-selectable modules.
-- **FSMAR JAR** must be installed manually into the OCCAS approuter `lib/` folder.
+- **FSMAR JAR** must be installed manually into the OCCAS approuter folder (`./deploy.sh <env> blade-fsmar.jar --approuter`).
 - **Admin WARs** are skinny like service WARs — `WEB-INF/lib` carries only the framework jar; 3rd-party JARs come from the `blade-shared` shared library.
 They deploy to AdminServer (as `blade-admin.ear`, or individually).
 - On a failed build, the current build's `dist/` directory is deleted to prevent incomplete artifacts.